opentok/opentok-react-native-samples/BasicVideoChat/README.md

 </OTSession>
 ```

-The `OTSession` component connect to the specified OpenTok session.
+The `OTSession` component connects to the specified OpenTok session.
 Upon connecting to the session, it publishes a stream to the session and subscribes to streams published by other clients connected to the session.
 The `OTSession` component includes a React Native `View` that automatically lays out the publisher and subscriber views in a grid.

 Check out the OpenTok documentation at <https://tokbox.com/developer/>